Fifth Third Bancorp Reduces Position in Steelcase Inc. (NYSE:SCS)

 Fifth Third Bancorp lessened its position in shares of Steelcase Inc. (NYSE:SCS – Get Rating) by 0.5% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
 The fund owned 5,246,943 shares of the business services provider’s stock after selling 28,247 shares during the quarter.
 Fifth Third Bancorp’s holdings in Steelcase were worth $37,096,000 as of its most recent SEC filing.

-Steelcase (NYSE:SCS – Get Rating) last posted its quarterly earnings results on Wednesday, March 22nd.
-The business services provider reported $0.19 EPS for the quarter, beating the consensus estimate of $0.06 by $0.13.
-The business had revenue of $801.70 million during the quarter, compared to analysts’ expectations of $751.38 million.
+Steelcase (NYSE:SCS – Get Rating) last issued its quarterly earnings data on Wednesday, March 22nd.
+The business services provider reported $0.19 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.06 by $0.13.
+The firm had revenue of $801.70 million during the quarter, compared to analysts’ expectations of $751.38 million.
 Steelcase had a return on equity of 8.00% and a net margin of 1.09%.
-The company’s quarterly revenue was up 6.5% compared to the same quarter last year.
-During the same period last year, the firm earned ($0.02) EPS.
-On average, equities analysts anticipate that Steelcase Inc. will post 0.63 earnings per share for the current fiscal year.
+Steelcase’s revenue was up 6.5% on a year-over-year basis.
+During the same period in the previous year, the firm posted ($0.02) earnings per share.
+Sell-side analysts forecast that Steelcase Inc. will post 0.63 earnings per share for the current fiscal year.

 Steelcase Dividend Announcement

-The firm also recently declared a quarterly dividend, which will be paid on Friday, April 14th.
-Stockholders of record on Wednesday, April 5th will be issued a $0.10 dividend.
-The ex-dividend date is Tuesday, April 4th.
-This represents a $0.40 annualized dividend and a dividend yield of 4.69%.
-Steelcase’s dividend payout ratio is currently 133.34%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 14th.
+Investors of record on Wednesday, April 5th will be issued a dividend of $0.10 per share.
+The ex-dividend date of this dividend is Tuesday, April 4th.
+This represents a $0.40 annualized dividend and a yield of 4.69%.
+Steelcase’s dividend payout ratio is presently 133.34%.

 Steelcase Company Profile